 This is the common term used for a cyber insurance policy.
 Cyber insurance policies offer varying levels of protection and can cover the most common cyber incidents such as a cyber-attack, loss of data and unauthorised network/system access or theft.

 Directors and Officers (Management Liability insurance):

 A business (entity), the directors and members of senior management can be held accountable for breaches of the Companies Act.
 Even if an allegation of negligence is made, this can be terribly costly to defend.
 Directors and Officers insurance should be considered as a must for any established business.
 It can be written to cover:

 This is designed to provide cover for the failure of a product or service where it has failed to meet its intended function.
 This is particularly important for businesses that manufacture, service, supply or install, especially within a life science setting!

-Many life science businesses will carry our considerable and important research and development (R&D), this is usually vital to their sector and is often time critical.
-It is true to life science, as it is to any other businesses, that when humans do things too quickly, mistakes can unfortunately be made.
+Many businesses will carry our considerable and important research and development (R&D), this is usually vital to their sector and is often time critical.
+It is true to life sciences, as it is to any other businesses, that when humans do things too quickly, mistakes can unfortunately be made.
 A very considerable exposure is unintentional breach of copyright, trademark or design, this exposure can be insured.